Home » Blog Tips

 Tools we used to get the posts back:

-1. Google Reader : For Approximate Dates, Post Content
+1. Google Reader: For Approximate Dates, Post Content

-2. Google Cache : To get the change done on the articles.
+2. Google Cache: To get the change done on the articles.

-3. Google Analytics and Wordpress Stats to find the popular posts.
+3. Google Analytics and WordPress Stats to find the popular posts.

-Using Google Cache to get latest udpates
+Using Google Cache to get latest updates

-Using Google Cache to get latest udpates
+Using Google Cache to get latest updates

 Step 2: Checking for Not Found Pages